A common occurrence in Alabama in all months of the year is severe weather – tornadoes, thunderstorms, hurricanes, winter weather, etc.

 Winter weather events are somewhat rare across the region, but are certainly not out of the question.
 Tuscaloosa averages only less than an inch of winter precipitation per year, and most winter weather events are minor.
 However, any accumulation of ice on the roads could be a significant hazard and cripple the region for a couple of days.

-Finally, some places in neighboring counties have had earthquakes measure on the Richter Scale, but all of them have been too small to cause any damage.
-However, scientists are predicting a major earthquake will happen with the epicenter between Memphis, Tenn., and St. Louis, Mo., that could impact parts of Alabama sometime in the future.
+Though not weather another type of natural disaster that could have a large devastating impact is earthquakes.
+Some places in neighboring counties have had earthquakes measure on the Richter Scale, but all of them have been too small to cause any damage.
+However, scientists in 2014 predicted a major earthquake will happen with the epicenter between Memphis, Tenn., and St. Louis, Mo., which could impact parts of Alabama sometime in the future.